GeorgeLychock/MS4-Django-SpiltWine-Main/TESTRM.md

 ### Main Header and Nav
 -   #### Home and Secondary Pages
-    -   uSpice Logo and Byline display correctly on the left column of all pages
-    -   Build recipes button redirects a logged in user to the Build Recipe page
-    -   Build recipes button redirects a visiting user to the Login Page
-    -   Rated Recipes button redirects all users to the Rated Recipes page
+    -

-### Main Content Block
+### Main Content Blocks
 -   #### Home
-    -   Top 5 rated recipes are displayed providing information on each recipe for rating, recipe name, description, and image
-    -   Recipe name and image are active links that redirect all users to the Recipe Card page for the chosen recipe
-    -   Tool tip is displayed when all users hover the recipe names and recipe images
+    -   All Home page content displays clearly on all viewports

 -   #### Product Management - Add Wine
     -   Select Fields display first choice instead of "select..."
+        -   Displays input fields for recipe name, description, region, flavor profile, image url, image alt text, ingredient, and preparation
+    -   Hover tips are displayed for all required fields
+    -   Validates and displays feedback for recipe name field, required
+    -   Validates and displays feedback for image url field, required
+    -   Ingredients Input:
+        -   Input fields are presented for Ingredient Name (dropdown), quantity (numeric input), and measure (dropdown)
+        -   A button is presented to add a configured ingredient entry to the ingredients pallet
+        -   If an ingredient is not fully configured with name, quantity, and measure the user is alerted of an error
+            FAIL: not validation exists for the addition of the configured ingredient
+        -   Once an ingredient is configured and added to the pallet, the ingredient configuration is displayed in the pallet with a remove button
+        -   When the remove button is clicked, the indredient is removed
+    -   Upon Submit, user is informed of successful recipe submission
+    -   Upon Submit, user is redirected to saved recipe page

--   #### Secondary Pages - Rated Recipes
+-   #### Secondary Pages - All Wines
-    -   Top 5 rated recipes are displayed providing information on each recipe for recipe name, description, image, date posted, rating, author, and available Actions: Submit Rating
-    -   Submit Rating button redirects user to the Recipe Card for the choosen recipe
-    -   Recipe name is an active link that redirects all users to the Recipe Card page for the chosen recipe
-    -   Tool tip is displayed when all users hover the recipe names
+    -

--   #### Secondary Pages - Register Page
+-   #### Secondary Pages - Authentication, Register
     -   Displays input fields for username, email address, password, user description, and avatar choice
     -   Hover tips are displayed for all required fields
     -   Validates and displays feedback for username field, required